mattfordham/export_to_cloud/README.md

 export\_to_cloud
 ================

-export\_to_cloud provides a simple way to export all rows of an ActiveRecord model in Rails to Amazon S3 as a time-stamped single CSV file.
+export\_to_cloud provides a simple way to export all rows of an ActiveRecord model in Rails to Amazon S3 as a time-stamped CSV file.

 Usage
 =====